What types of turtles are there in the world? Let’s take this exploratory journey together if you want to know about this and more about turtles.

 Hawksbill is another turtle that fits in the small turtle group.
-Named after their head and hawk-like pointed beak, these painted turtles have a beautiful shell that attracts traffickers.
+Named after their head and hawk-like pointed beak, this painted turtle species have a beautiful shell that attracts traffickers.
 Their head features two pairs of scales.

 The Hawksbill turtles feature an elliptical-shaped carapace with four overlapping lateral scales.
-You will notice them by the color of their bright carapaces, which is yellow, orange, or brown.
+You will notice them by the color of their bright carapaces, which are yellow, orange, or brown.